Master of Social Work (MSW)

 The II year MSW students specializing in Human Resource Management are placed in Industries situated in Chennai, Hosur, Ranipet and Pondicherry.
 Here is the list of industries where our students are trained:

 In the first year, the students stay in a rural, tribal setting for around 7 days and experience the life and issues of common people.
 They learn how to respond to such issues and undertake various activities like sports, awareness programmes and street plays.

-In the second year, the students go on a study tour for 7 days mostly to North India (Delhi, Agra, Jaipur).
+In the second year, the students go on an Educational Tour for 7 days mostly to North India (Delhi and Agra).
 It is a mandatory requirement of the course.
 The tour includes visits to various industries, educational institutions and national and international social welfare agencies and places of cultural importance.
 The study tour is entirely organized by students.

 During first year students undergo skill laboratory sessions on all the primary and secondary methods of Social Work.
 With the use of audio-visual equipment, simulation games and role plays the students practice and sharpen their skills.

 First year students undergo 5 days training in street play, communication, folk dance awareness songs and equip themselves with skills and techniques to communicate with rural and urban people without inhibition or hesitation.

 This programme is organized by the department to make the students well versed with Spoken English.
 Good number of students come from marginalized sections of the society and from government colleges and they gain confidence to communicate with others in English